upyesp/upyesp.org/content/posts/alias-ipaddress.md

 ### Creating Aliases For The Bash Commands

-When creating an Alias for the above commands certain characters, such as `"` and `$` must be be escaped for the command string to be parsed successfully.
-This can be achieved by inserting a `\` character before them.
+When creating an Alias for the above commands certain characters, such as embedded `"` and `$` must be be escaped for the `Alias` command string to be parsed successfully.
+This can be achieved by inserting a `\` character before, to escape them.
 So the Alias commands are:

 ```zsh
 #this version returns the address + CIDR/subnet suffix e.g. xxx.xxx.xxx.xxx/xx